 97. Pubilius Syrus

 Pain forces even the innocent to lie.

 98. Chris Rock

 Gun control?
 We need bullet control!
 I think every bullet should cost 5,000 dollars.
-Because if a bullet cost five thousand dollar, we wouldn’t have any innocent bystanders.
+Because if a bullet cost five thousand dollars, we wouldn’t have any innocent bystanders.

 99. Rollo May

 Creativity is not merely the innocent spontaneity of our youth and childhood; it must also be married to the passion of the adult human being, which is a passion to live beyond one’s death.

 100. Jimmy Carter

 What has happened at Guantanamo Bay… does not represent the will of the American people.
 I’m embarrassed about it, I think its wrong.
 I think it does give terrorists an unwarranted excuse to use the despicable means to hurt innocent people.